rajkannanbalu/To-Do-App-LLM-review/README.md

 - Example: Choose GET method
 # In the url section,type, localhost:8000/endpoint
 - Example: localhost:8000/tasks
-# All the api pattern are menntioned in the following path
+# All the api patterns are mentioned in the following path
 - To-Do-App/Task/delivery/http/task_handler.go
 ```